Some drivers speak English, but don’t count on it. Here’s how to be sure you get where you’re going

 Your best bet is to hand the driver a written copy of the address you’re going to (or show them on your phone).
 It’s better if it’s written in Japanese, but it can be written with English lettering.

-Tell the driver the name of a nearby well-known landmark with a name he’ll know, even if he doesn’t speak English (eg. Tokyo Tower, Meiji Shrine) and walk from there.
+Tell the driver the name of a nearby well-known landmark with a name they’ll know, even if they don’t speak English (eg. Tokyo Tower, Meiji Shrine) and walk from there.

 How to hail a taxi: